gomson/vicsydev/memory_trans.md

 Transactional memory is most often mentioned in the context of multi-threaded programming, where the reason the system tracks memory access is to prevent corruption.
 Another kind of transactional memory is the database, SQL or otherwise; one of the main reasons they exist is to provide transactions over data.
 Transactions are useful in many contexts where not commonly reached for; [transactional collections](https://github.com/codr4life/cl4l#indexes) offer a nice compromise between primitive collections and databases, and the world would be a better place if more undo facilities tracked change sets rather than individual changes.

 ### the case for embedded languages
-Implementing general purpose transactional memory as a library is impossible, there's just no way to hook into the system deep enough to capture all possibilities; you end up replacing every single part of the language that is covered.
+Implementing general purpose transactional memory as a library is impossible, there's just no way to hook into the system deep enough to capture all possibilities; you'll end up replacing every single part of the language that is covered.
 One of the ideas with embedding simple languages like [Lifoo](https://github.com/codr4life/lifoo) into more powerful host languages like Common Lisp is the increased leverage you get from viewing the world from the outside.

 ### Lifoo transactions
 Lifoo provides memory transactions that track updates to the stack, any place that can be [set](https://github.com/codr4life/vicsydev/blob/master/consing_forth.md#setf) or [deleted](https://github.com/codr4life/vicsydev/blob/master/consing_forth.md#del); and the word dictionary; which is pretty much everything as far as [Lifoo](https://github.com/codr4life/lifoo) is concerned.
 Since [Lifoo](https://github.com/codr4life/lifoo) uses separate runtime instances and channels for multi-threaded programming, and has no need for protecting against memory corruption; it simply logs lambdas to be run in the case of a rollback.
 Transactions may be committed and rolled back several times during their lives, and are reset each time.